CET allows you to import AutoCAD files with the file formats .dwg or .dxf.

 You can access the CAD Settings from the green Quick Properties box, or by simply double-clicking on the CAD drawing.

 If you drag & drop a drawing file smaller than 1 MB (or 100 m2) into CET, it will behave like a symbol inserted from a component tab and will remain on your cursor so it can be placed multiple times.
 When you have finished, hit Esc or move your cursor outside of the drawing area to escape the command.

-If there are there are errors during import, CET will alert you with this message:
+If there are errors during import, CET will alert you with this message:

-This dialog will not block placement of your CAD drawing, and you can choose to block it from popping up again during the ongoing session.
+This dialog will not block the placement of your CAD drawing, and you can choose to block it from popping up again during the ongoing session.